 Right now, it feels a bit like we’re applying the same methodology to pretty much any business.
 Just swap out “hammer” for “video call.”

-Video calls aren’t the enemy.
+Video calls and synchronous video aren’t enemies.
 They’re a huge part of how many of us are able to continue doing our jobs and keep our businesses running.

 The trouble is the volume.
 Because it’s not just too many meetings.
 We’re also being overloaded with overly-long emails and spending ages in back-and-forth discussions on chat and messaging platforms.
 It’s communication overload on pretty much every channel.
 All of it takes so much time.

-But there is another way to keep in touch.
-One that saves time and gives us back control over how we spend it.
-It’s called asynchronous video.
+But asynchronous video messages give us another way to keep in touch.
+They can save time and give us back control over how we spend it.